-10.2 Events of Default relating to Subordinated Notes
+10.2 Events of Default relating to Subordinated Notes and AT1 Notes

-This Condition 10.2 applies only to Notes specified in the applicable Pricing Supplement as being Subordinated Notes.
+This Condition 10.2 applies only to Notes specified in the applicable Pricing Supplement as being Subordinated Notes or AT1 Notes.

-(a) If default is made in the payment of any amount of principal or interest due in respect of the Subordinated Notes (each, an "Event of Default") and the default continues for a period of seven business days, then in order to enforce the obligations of the Issuer, any holder of a Note may institute a Winding-Up Proceeding against the Issuer provided that such Noteholder shall have no right to accelerate payment under such Subordinated Note in the case of such default in the payment of interest on or other amounts owing under such Subordinated Note or a default in the performance of any other obligation of the Issuer in such Subordinated Note or under the Agency Agreement.
+If default is made in the payment of any amount of principal or interest due in respect of the Subordinated Notes or AT1 Notes, as the case may be, (each, an "Event of Default") and the default continues for a period of seven Business Days, then in order to enforce the obligations of the Issuer, any holder of a Note may institute a Winding-Up Proceeding against the Issuer provided that such Noteholder shall have no right to accelerate payment under such Subordinated Note or AT1 Note, as the case may be, in the case of such default in the payment of interest on or other amounts owing under such Subordinated Note or AT1 Note, as the case may be, or a default in the performance of any other obligation of the Issuer in such Subordinated Note or AT1 Note, as the case may be, or under the Agency Agreement.
+For the avoidance of doubt, no AT1 interest will be due and payable if such AT1 interest has been cancelled or is deemed cancelled (in each case, in whole or in part) as described under Condition 5.7 (Limitation on Payment) or Condition 5.8 (Distributable Reserves).
+Accordingly, no default in payment under the AT1 Notes will have occurred or be deemed to have occurred in such circumstances.
+Non-payment in respect of one tranche of the AT1 Notes shall not trigger an Event of Default in respect of the other tranches of the AT1 Notes.

-(b) If an order is made or an effective resolution is passed for the Winding-Up of the Issuer (whether or not an Event of Default has occurred and is continuing) then any holder of a Note, by written notice to the Issuer at the specified office of the Fiscal Agent, effective upon the date of receipt there by the Fiscal Agent, declare any Subordinated Note held by it to be forthwith due and payable whereupon the same shall become forthwith due and payable at its Early Redemption Amount, together with accrued interest to the date of repayment, without presentment, demand, protest or other notice of any kind.
+(b) If an order is made or an effective resolution is passed for the Winding-Up of the Issuer (whether or not an Event of Default has occurred and is continuing) then any holder of a Note, by written notice to the Issuer at the specified office of the Fiscal Agent, effective upon the date of receipt there by the Fiscal Agent, declare any Subordinated Note or AT1 Note, as the case may be, held by it to be forthwith due and payable whereupon the same shall become forthwith due and payable at its Early Redemption Amount, together with accrued interest to the date of repayment, without presentment, demand, protest or other notice of any kind.